General information on doctoral studies in Finland

 - Interactive Technologies research group at the School of Computing

-Finally, before proceeding with the application process it is important to study the profiles of the main supervisors in the IMPDET programme.
+Finally, before proceeding with the application process it is important to study the profiles of the main supervisors.

 Phase 1: Preparation

-In the preparation phase, the applicants’ background, motivation, and eligibility to pursue doctoral studies in the IMPDET programme are evaluated.
+In the preparation phase, the applicants’ background, motivation, and eligibility to pursue doctoral studies are evaluated.
 The applicant should send the following documents to the IMPDET coordinator: